 Note: This blog post is from 2010.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.If you or anyone you know ever wants to get up to speed on the "var scope problem" in CF, you may be challenged by the fact that there are many discussions of the topic, spread across many blogs.
+And I may revise the content as necessary.If you or anyone you know ever wants to get up to speed on the "var scope problem" in CF, you may be challenged by the fact that there are many discussions of the topic, spread across many blogs.
 I've accumulated here a starting list of several of the key ones I know of.
 I certainly may have missed some, so I welcome suggestions of more.

 I think it's helpful to have all the resources in one place.
 Indeed, ultimately I'll move this to my "resource lists" page where I keep similar "compendia".